untoldengine/UntoldEngine/scripts/untold-blender-addon/README.md

 - `Write Validation JSON`: write a companion validation file.
 - `Compress Geometry`: use LZ4 compression for geometry chunks.

+Use `File > Export > Untold Animation (.untold)` for animation clips.

+Animation options:

+- `Armature`: export the selected armature, the armature linked to a selected mesh, or the only visible armature in the scene.
+- `Actions`: export the current action or all Blender actions.
+- `Convert Orientation`: convert Blender native coordinates into engine space.

 ## Current Scope

-This first milestone exports a single `.untold` asset from Blender scene objects.
+This add-on currently exports single `.untold` model assets and animation assets from Blender scene objects.
 Tiled scene export is intentionally left to `scripts/export-untold-tiles` for now.

 ## Packaging